AlphaSlayer1964/kemono-dl/README.md

 Set the file name pattern for attachments.
 See [Output Patterns](https://github.com/AplhaSlayer1964/kemono-dl#output-patterns=) for more detail.
 `--inline-filename-pattern PATTERN`
 Set the file name pattern for inline images.
 See [Output Patterns](https://github.com/AplhaSlayer1964/kemono-dl#output-patterns=) for more detail.
+`--other-filename-pattern PATTERN`
+Set the file name pattern for post content, extracted links, and json.
+See [Output Patterns](https://github.com/AplhaSlayer1964/kemono-dl#output-patterns=) for more detail.
-`--content-filename-pattern PATTERN`
+`--user-filename-pattern PATTERN`
-Set the file name pattern for content file.
+Set the file name pattern for icon, banner, and dms.
 See [Output Patterns](https://github.com/AplhaSlayer1964/kemono-dl#output-patterns=) for more detail.
 `--date-strf-pattern PATTERN`
 Set the date strf pattern variable.
 See [Output Patterns](https://github.com/AplhaSlayer1964/kemono-dl#output-patterns=) for more detail.
 `--restrict-names`